The processing of personal data is governed by the General Data Protection Regulation 2016/679 (GDPR).

 Any emails I might receive are stored on my password protected computer at home and are deleted within three months.

-I am the only person who has access to your records and emails.
-I will never share your information with anyone who does not have a legal right of access without your written consent.
+I am the only person who has access to your records and emails, however when booking an appointment in a shared clinic the clinic manager will be able to see your contact details and main complaint.
+I will never share your clinical record with anyone who does not have a legal right of access without your written consent.
 If you are a referred patient, I will ask for your permission to update the referring Practitioner.

 You have the right to see what personal data of yours I hold, and you can also ask me to correct any factual errors.
 I am legally required to respond to any request from a client to see their personal data within a timescale of 30 days.
 However, I would ensure that I responded as soon as I possibly could to any reasonable request for access to personal records.

 I want you to be absolutely confident that I am treating your personal data responsibly, and that I will do everything I can to make sure that the only people who can access that data have a genuine need to do so.
-In the case of my practice this would most likely apply in the situation of me needing to make a referral to another health professional.
+In the case of my practice this would most likely apply in the situation of me needing to make a referral to another health professional or discussions with the clinic manager.

 Of course, if you feel that I am mishandling your personal data in some way, you have the right to complain.
 Please first raise your concern with me, as I hope very much I will be able deal with any concerns you might have.
 However, you can also raise a concern directly with the Information Commissioner’s Office on https://ico.org.uk/concerns/

-Please note that I have the right to refuse treatment.
+Please note that I have the right to refuse treatment or access to any of my clinics.
 This will happen if (but not limited to) aggressive, rude, threatening or inappropriate behaviour is shown towards myself or any clinic or colleague that I work with.
 If I deem you to demonstrate these behaviours and your treatment is through a gift voucher or plan, you will forfeit the voucher/plan.
+If these behaviours occur we may contact the relevant authorities to discuss.

 If you have any concerns about the facilities or treatment you receive you do have the right to raise a complaint.
 Please raise your concern with me, as I hope very much that I would be able to deal with any of your concerns you may have, however, you can also raise a concern directly with: